microsoft/pai/docs/manual/cluster-admin/installation-guide.md

 These two files spedify the cluster layout and the customized configuration, respectively.
 The following is the format and example of these 2 files.

-#### Tips for China Users

-If you are a China user, before you edit these files, please refer to [here](./configuration-for-china.md) first.
+**Tips for China Users**: If you are a China user, before you edit these files, please refer to [here](./configuration-for-china.md) first.

 #### `layout.yaml` format